dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A skilful leech is better far, than half a hundred men of war.
+  I saw few die of hunger of eating, a hundred thousand.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)